cea-hpc/modules/MIGRATING.rst

 Last but not least, Modules Tcl extension library is introduced to extend the Tcl language in order to provide more optimized I/O commands to read a file or a directory content than native Tcl commands do.
-This library is build and enabled in ``modulecmd.tcl`` script with ``--enable-libtclenvmodules`` configure argument (it is enabled by default).
+This library is built and enabled in ``modulecmd.tcl`` script with ``--enable-libtclenvmodules`` configure argument (it is enabled by default).
 As this library is written in C, it must be compiled and ``--with-tcl`` or ``--with-tclinclude`` configure